Ecosystem Targets and Supporting Indicators

 When an obstruction to the passage of fish, is removed, or even when the flow of water is improved, connectivity increases.
 Projects can be accomplished with a willing property owner (such as the owner of a dam that is no longer in use).

 Barriers also needs to be removed to improve connectivity on land between two nearby parcels with valuable natural resources (such as forests).
 This could be challenging because the barriers can include community assets such as roads and residential and commercial uses.

 Funding may present another challenge for terrestrial and riverine projects.
 Many restoration projects require a combination of federal and non-federal dollars.
-If the availability of federal funding is reduced, the number of project completed will decrease proportionately.
+If the availability of federal funding is reduced, the number of projects completed will decrease proportionately.

 Tracking habitat connectivity is also a challenge.
 The Long Island Sound Study Habitat and Stewardship Workgroup is looking to develop a database that will keep track of all green infrastructure projects. (see How is This Target Measured?)

 Connectivity gains can be both targeted and monitored by mapping restoration and protection projects in a GIS database and using decision support tools such as computer models and simulations, which highlights the best areas of intact, resilient and connected habitat and identifies corridors between these areas of high quality patches.

 Decision support tools also will help to guide land protection decisions by highlighting areas on the landscape that have the greatest ecological value and identifying corridors between them.